 The satisfactory academic progress of JD students will be assessed annually after the Spring semester.
 The satisfactory academic progress of students in the one-year LLM program will be assessed at the end of the Fall semester, in January once grades have been submitted.
-The satisfactory academic progress of Executive LLM students will be assessed after the posting of the grades for the first three courses in the Executive LLM program in June.
+The satisfactory academic progress of Executive LLM students will be assessed after the posting of the grades for the first semester courses in the Executive LLM program in May.

-If a student receives an incomplete, this course will count as attempted points in the assessment of satisfactory academic progress.
+If a student receives an incomplete, this course will count as attempted points in the pace of completion assessment of satisfactory academic progress.
 Since incompletes are temporary grades, they have no impact on the GPA of the student.
-Once final grades are awarded for an incomplete, students will be re-assessed for satisfactory academic progress.
+Once final grades are awarded for an incomplete, students will be reassessed for satisfactory academic progress.
+Incompletes will count toward the pace of completion calculation.